-Action # Title Description Total Funds Contributing 1 Parent communicationIn the director's weekly e-mails to families, she will include a m update on spending and information related to the LCAP.
-Direct hold monthly parent meetings on a variety of topics to gather in and/or educate our families.
-We will make our website easy for parents to navigate and access any information they may be lo for.
-The cost associated with this may include continuing to put a Parent Square subscription to quickly and effectively commu with parents. \$10,000.00 No 2 Parent education opportunities School will hold parent education seminars during the school year.
+Action # Title Description Total Funds Contributing 1 Parent communication In the director's weekly e-mails to families, she will include a monthly update on spending and information related to the LCAP.
+Director will hold monthly parent meetings on a variety of topics to gather input and/or educate our families.
+We will make our website easy for parents to navigate and access any information they may be looking for.
+The cost associated with this may include continuing to purchase a Parent Square subscription to quickly and effectively communicate with parents. \$10,000.00 No 2 Parent education opportunities School will hold parent education seminars during the school year.
 Special invitations will go to families eligible for free and reduced lunch, those with EL students, and those with low academic performance.
 The cost associated with this may include extra time spent by IA staff as well as paying for guest experts. \$35,000.00 Yes